ollieshmollie/ollieshmollie.github.io/portfolio.markdown

   The token Scheme implementation.
 I'm proud of this one because it's in C99 and I implemented a tracing garbage collector for it.
 I love the name, too.
 I wrote a Go port of it called GoFig.
 Yessssssss.

 <a href="https://github.com/olishmollie/passman">Passman</a>.
   I love command-line tools.
 I don't know why.
-I was trying to find a good terminal-based password manager, but the ones I found had steep learing curves and were slow.
+I was trying to find a good terminal-based password manager, but the ones I found had steep learning curves and were slow.
 So I wrote my own, and I still use it.
 It's faster than <a href="https://www.passwordstore.org">Pass</a>, and has a better installation and setup experience.

 <a href="https://github.com/olishmollie/lc3-as">Lc3-as</a>.
   I found a great <a href="https://justinmeiners.github.io/lc3-vm/">tutorial</a> on writing your own VM that modeled the <a href="https://en.wikipedia.org/wiki/Little_Computer_3">LC-3</a>.
 I followed it eagerly, and after it was done I decided to build an assembler for it.
 I learned a lot, especially about trap routines, assembly language, and, well, assemblers.
 Still working on the linker and C compiler.